bizu2001/SLC_project/recent_tasks.md

 #### S2UT data
 (completed, to run the code I have to modify fairseq)
 #### Multitask data
-Actually this step is optional.Better performance
+Actually this step is optional.Better performance.This step is not required this time.
 ### Training without mulititask
 100 discrete units as target:
 #### Model Architecture: